Loaded Baked Potato Salad

 Per serving (based on 8 servings):

-These loaded baked potato salads provide approximately 15% of your daily protein requirements and 12% of your daily carbohydrate needs, making them not just delicious but nutritionally valuable as well.
+These loaded baked potato salads provide approximately 15% of your daily protein requirements and 12% of your daily fiber needs, making them not just delicious but nutritionally valuable as well.

 🔄 Healthier Alternatives for the Recipe

-• Dairy-free adaptation: Replace the sour cream and cheese with plant-based alternatives, such as dairy-free yogurt and shredded vegan cheese.
+Dairy-free adaptation: Substitute the sour cream and cheese with dairy-free alternatives, such as vegan sour cream and shredded non-dairy cheese.

-• Added protein: Stir in cooked and crumbled turkey bacon or grilled chicken for an extra protein boost.
+Added protein: Mix in cooked and crumbled turkey bacon or plant-based protein crumbles for an extra boost of protein.

-• Boost vegetables: Mix in diced bell peppers, sliced green onions, or chopped kale for added nutrition and color.
+Boost vegetables: Fold in diced bell peppers, cherry tomatoes, or shredded carrots for added nutrition and color.

 These modifications can reduce calories by up to 20% or adapt the recipe for specific dietary needs without compromising the fundamental flavor profile of the loaded baked potato salad.